LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 Unit-UnitName=Channels ... | Handlers ... | TargetRate 44100 | Filter like-a
 ```

-You don't need to remove `TargetRate` nor `Filter` parameters to see the difference they make.
+You don't need to remove `TargetRate` or `Filter` parameter to see the difference they make.
 Simply change there names a bit:

 ```ini
 Unit-UnitName=Channels ... | Handlers ... | Target Rate 44100 | Filter1 like-a